fmxsh/f3c/f3c-spec.md

 **Empty**: _Empty_ is a thing, syntax, that is empty of content. `""` is empty.
 It is absence of content, contained within `"` and `"`.

 **Nothing**: _Nothing_ is not even a thing that is empty.
 It is the absence of syntax.

+# Stuff not fitting the new outlining

+## Introduction

+We start by defining semantics.
+Semantics are the particular units of meaning, or conceptual definitions, used to fully define this configuration format.
+Thus we first concern ourselves with the concepts and structures among concepts, and only later focus on how these concepts and structures map to actual characters and character sequences, the most concrete representations, to form the concrete syntax reflecting the formats purpose.

+Following the intended approach, conceptual definitions are introduced for _basic tokens_ and _data_.
+These will yield higher emergent conceptual definitions, that are structures of meaning, called _binding structures_.
+These _binding structures_, providing the function of associating one field with another, that is; binding an identifier to a literal; represents the highest level of emergent conceptual property that is the complete conceptual response to the purpose of defining this particular configuration format.
+The reality of concrete representations, as compared to the space of conceptual thought, then undergoes a process of semantic attribution, where the conceptual definitions imbude the representations with conceptual structural meaning.
+Concepts are mapped to representations.
+Structureed meaning is determined in the concrete; syntactical meaning is given to to selected characters such as `:`, `.` and `"`), and with these, the concept of contained data of different forms can also be realized in the concrete.